Visit the Landscape Architectural Accreditation Board (LAAB) website for assistance finding accredited education programs in landscape architecture.

 Due Dates for Comity/Reciprocity Applications

 The completed application form along with all of the required supporting documentation must be received by the Board office by the following deadline for consideration at the respective Board meeting.

 January 1 for January Board meeting

 March 1 for March Board meeting

 November 1 for November Board meeting

 Individual licensees are expected to maintain their professional competency by participating in continuing education activities throughout their practicing career.
 Generally, licensees are expected to earn a minimum of 30 professional development hours (PDH) during each two years of licensure and demonstrate their compliance with this minimum requirement by submitting a "PDH log" showing their completed continuing education activities at the time of renewing their individual license.
 A maximum of 10 PDH can be earned in professional management subjects, with the balance being earned in technical subjects relating to their landscape architectural practice.

-Individual licensees should refer to the Blue Book, Page 17 (covering SDCL 36-18A-39) as well as Pages 42-45 (covering ARSD 20:38:35:01-10) for specific information regarding continuing professional development requirements for maintaining licensure as a Landscape Architect.
+Individual licensees should refer to the Blue Book (covering SDCL 36-18A-39 and ARSD 20:38:35:01-10) for specific information regarding continuing professional development requirements for maintaining licensure as a Landscape Architect.

 Visit the Council of Landscape Architectural Registration Boards (CLARB) website as well as the American Society of Landscape Architects (ASLA) website for information on providers of continuing education for landscape architects.
 Please note these links are provided as a service to licensees.
 It is not an endorsement from the South Dakota Board of Technical Professions.
 The Board does NOT pre-approve courses for those organizations offering continuing education/Professional Development Hours (PDH).
 Licensees should take only those courses that meet Board requirements and are pertinent to the landscape architecture profession.